 A roughly-mowed pathway leads from this road to the far northwestern corner of the park, where there is a good vantage point for scanning the seasonal pools and wetlands from another perspective.
 As many as 100 American Coots have been seen swimming in the chain of seasonal pools here along with Blue-winged Teal, and Red-winged Blackbirds are present all year.
 Other wetland birds (Common Yellowthroats, Swamp Sparrows, etc.) are also regulars.
 This part of the park is the best location for seeing LeConte’s Sparrows in migration and winter.

 Directions: From I-65 in Shelby County, take exit 238 to US 31 South.
 Extensive dining and shopping is available at the exit, as well as fuel and lodging nearby.
 Follow US 31 south for 4.2 miles, turning right onto a gravel road with a yellow pipe gate.
 The address is 2400 Highway 31 South, Alabaster, AL 35080.
 There is no admission fee.
 The gate to the park is open from 6 a.m. to dusk, throughout the year.
 The gate is just past Saginaw Pipe and the entrance sign of a mobile home area.
-As of now the park does not have an entrance sign except one relating to a remote control plane club who share the park.
+Keep an eye out for the park’s large, blue entrance sign.

 GPS: 33.1857985 -86.7635383